 I also made the Blanched Baby Spinach with Sesame Sauce, Spring Fried Rice with Asparagus and Cilantro, Mushu Vegetable “Burritos,” and Warming Vegetable Pho.

 The Blanched Baby Spinach with Sesame Sauce was so easy to make and so flavorful.
-Evan usually isn’t a fan of cooked spinach, but he enjoyed this dish.
+It can even be made a day ahead of time for easy serving.
 The spinach and shredded carrots are blanched just long enough to cook briefly, then rinsed and squeezed of excess moisture.
 The vegetables are then tossed in a lightly seasoned soy sesame sauce.
-It can be made a day ahead of time for easy serving.

 The Spring Fried Rice with Asparagus and Cilantro is perfect for a weeknight meal.
-Just make sure you have already prepped white rice in the refrigerator.
-The flavors were exact on this recipe (and actually all the ones I tried) and I didn’t need to change a thing.
 Pieces of asparagus, garlic, shallots, and chilies are tossed with cooked white rice and seasoned with cilantro and soy sauce.
-Claire especially loved the asparagus.

 The Mushu Vegetable “Burritos” are filled with eggs, mushrooms, cabbage, carrots, bean sprouts, and green onions.
 Instead of the traditional pancake, premade tortillas are used for the base for easy weeknight preparation.
 The burritos are seasoned with hoisin sauce and chili paste that can be brushed on using homemade green onion brushes (loved this touch).